OpenBMB/InfiniteBench/README.md

 ## Introduction

-Welcome to InfiniteBench, a cutting-edge benchmark tailored for evaluating the capabilities of language models to process, understand, and reason over very long contexts.
+Welcome to InfiniteBench, a cutting-edge benchmark tailored for evaluating the capabilities of language models to process, understand, and reason over super long contexts (100k+ tokens).
 Long contexts are crucial for enhancing applications with LLMs and achieving high-level interaction.
-InfiniteBench is designed to push the boundaries of language models by testing them against a context length of 128k, which is 10 times longer than traditional datasets.
+InfiniteBench is designed to push the boundaries of language models by testing them against a context length of 100k+, which is 10 times longer than traditional datasets.

 ## Features

-- **Loooong Context:** InfiniteBench is a pioneer in testing language models with a context length of 128k, offering an unparalleled challenge in the field.
+- **Loooong Context:** InfiniteBench is a pioneer in testing language models with a context length of 100k+, offering an unparalleled challenge in the field.
 - **Diverse Domain:** The benchmark comprises 12 unique tasks, each crafted to assess different aspects of language processing and comprehension in extended contexts.
 - **Specialized Test:** InfiniteBench consists of tasks that state-of-the-art LLMs are known to be capable of when using shorter context.
 This ensures that the performance degradation is only caused by the length of the contexts.
 - **Real-World and Synthetic Scenarios:** The tasks are a mix of real-world scenarios and synthetic constructs, ensuring a comprehensive evaluation of models.
 Real-world scenarios make the test pragmatic, and synthetic ones leave the space for extending the context length further with ease.